 Pennsylvania law sets rules to protect each nursing home resident from mistreatment.
 The Older Adults Protective Services Act demands proper staffing to prevent trauma in assisted living facilities.
 If a location fails these standards, legal action can address the damages.
 Our team knows these laws and uses them to help families.

-When Malpractice or Assault Leads to a Lawsuit
+Can Malpractice or Assault Lead to a Lawsuit?

 Assault or malpractice in nursing homes often triggers a lawsuit.
 A nursing home resident may face physical trauma due to poor staffing or neglectful acts.
 Our firm will seek damages for your loved ones when this happens in any Pennsylvania location.
 Our process starts with a free review to build your case.